geopm/geopm/integration/experiment/trace_analysis/README.md

 The scripts in this folder are used to analyze a single GEOPM trace file.
-They can be used standalone by passing the path to the trace file as the last argumement on the command line, or by importing them into other scripts.
+They can be used standalone by passing the path to the trace file as the last argument on the command line, or by importing them into other scripts.

 A short summary of the available scripts is listed here.
 Each script